Blood in Chicken Poop

 A prominent symptom of coccidiosis in chickens is blood in their droppings.
 The blood is usually very liquid and bright.

-This blood is the result of severe damage to the intestinal linings.
-It always comes together with diarrhea since the damaged intestines can’t absorb water and nutrients from the food anymore.
+This blood is the result of severe damage to the intestinal lining.
+It always comes together with diarrhea since the damaged intestines can no longer absorb water and nutrients from the food.

 Other symptoms of coccidiosis are: